CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The following actions may be taken in any order:

  - Store items at a Haven and transfer items between your characters at the same site.
 A corruption check is required for the character giving up an item.
  - Store other designated resources from your companies at sites specified on their cards.
- - Make company composition changes including:
+ - Make any of the following company composition changes.
+Company composition changes that you choose to make must all be done at the same time and during this time no other actions may be taken.
+(See pages XXX-XXX.)
    - Play a character card.
    - Reorganize your characters at the same site into any number of companies.
    - Shift your characters between being controlled by general influence and being controlled by direct influence.